benjamin-asdf/slash/README.md

+# benjamin fork

+- added deps.edn

 # slash

 A small Clojure library designed to handle and route Discord interactions, both for gateway events and incoming webhooks.

 slash is environment-agnostic, extensible through middleware and works directly with Clojure data (no JSON parsing/printing included).